JakuJ/cognitive-maps/README.md

   # evaluate the model on the 10.csv file in the 1st category, printing loss function values,
   # saving results to output.csv, and writing concept-space input data to output_concept_space.csv
   python3 evaluate.py model UWaveGestureLibrary/Test/1/10.csv output.csv

+  # show a plot comparing predicted and original data
+  python3 plot.py output_concept_space.csv output.csv
 ```

-Note that the files created by the `evaluate.py` script have `N - w - 1` rows, where `N` is the number of rows in the input file
+Note that the files created by the `evaluate.py` script have `N - w - 1` rows, where `N` is the number of rows in the
-and `w` is the window width.
-The `- 1` comes from skipping the last window of the provided data, as it wouldn't correspond to any
+input file and `w` is the window width.
+The `- 1` comes from skipping the last window of the provided data, as it
-original data point (it would be a prediction of the hypothetical `N+1`th data point).
+wouldn't correspond to any original data point (it would be a prediction of the hypothetical `N+1`th data point).